dbcaml/dbcaml/README.md

 ```
 DBCaml aims to offer:

 * **Database pooling**.
-Built with using Riots lightweight process to spin up a connection pool.
+Built using Riots lightweight process to spin up a connection pool.

 * **Database Agnostic**.
-Support for Postgres, and more to come(MySQL, MariaDB, SQLite)
+Support for Postgres, and more to come (MySQL, MariaDB, SQLite).

 * **Built in security**.
-With built in security allows users to focus on writing queries and don't be afraid of security breaches.
+With built-in security it allows users to focus on writing queries, without being afraid of security breaches.

 * **Cross Platform**.
-DBCaml compiles anywhere
+DBCaml compiles anywhere!

 * **Not an ORM**.
-DBCaml is not an orm, it simple handle the boring stuff you don't want to deal with and allow you to have full insight on what's going on.
+DBCaml is not an orm, it simply handles the boring stuff you don't want to deal with and allows you to have full insight on what's going on.

 ## Quick Start